1989 Belgian Grand Prix

 The 1989 Belgian Grand Prix was a Formula One motor race held at Spa-Francorchamps on 27 August 1989.
 It was the eleventh race of the 1989 Formula One World Championship.

 The 44-lap race was won from pole position by Brazilian driver Ayrton Senna, driving a McLaren-Honda.
 Senna finished just ahead of French teammate Alain Prost, with Briton Nigel Mansell third in a Ferrari.
 The win, Senna's fifth of the season, moved him to within 11 points of Prost in the Drivers' Championship.
+James Hunt was absent from BBC commentary for this race due to illness, leaving Murray Walker to commentate the majority of the race alone with cameo appearances from Johnny Herbert and Martin Brundle.

 Qualifying

 Pre-qualifying report

 In the Friday morning pre-qualifying session, an Onyx topped the time sheets for the fifth Grand Prix in succession.
 Stefan Johansson was again comfortably fastest by over a second, and his team-mate Bertrand Gachot also pre-qualified in third.
 The other two pre-qualifiers were the Larrousse-Lola cars of Michele Alboreto in second, and Philippe Alliot in fourth.

 Those failing to proceed to the main qualifying sessions included both Osellas; Nicola Larini and Piercarlo Ghinzani close together in fifth and sixth.
 Roberto Moreno was seventh in his Coloni, with the AGS of Gabriele Tarquini eighth.
 The struggling Zakspeed drivers were ninth and tenth, Bernd Schneider marginally faster than Aguri Suzuki.
 The other AGS of Yannick Dalmas was next, ahead of Gregor Foitek, driving the older EuroBrun ER188B after the new car had not been successful.
 Foitek quit the team after this Grand Prix, to be replaced by their 1988 driver Oscar Larrauri.
 Bottom of the time sheets was the second Coloni of debutant Enrico Bertaggia, who was unable to put a proper timed lap together.
 He was replacing Pierre-Henri Raphanel, who had left Coloni to join Rial after Volker Weidler had quit the team.